aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 test run execution information, execution time as well as a summary of test runs.

-A Testdroid Cloud test run starts always with device cleaning (removing all content from devices, cleaning SD card and rebooting device), followed by installation and launch of the app and tests.
+A Bitbar Testing test run starts always with device cleaning (removing all content from devices, cleaning SD card and rebooting device), followed by installation and launch of the app and tests.